matrix-org/matrix-spec/content/client-server-api/_index.md

 ```

 Finally, the client can call the [`/whoami`](#get_matrixclientv3accountwhoami)
 endpoint to get the user ID that owns the access token.
-Token refreshing and
-revocation proceed as with the [login flow](#login-flow).

 #### Token refresh flow